Matherunner/hldoc/source/game.rst

 .. math:: \eta = \frac{\tau_p}{\tau_g} = \frac{\left\lfloor 1000\tau_g \right\rfloor}{1000\tau_g} = \frac{f_g}{1000} \left\lfloor \frac{1000}{f_g} \right\rfloor = \frac{f_g}{f_p}

-For instance, a trick known as the "501 fps slowdown" was implemented in Half-Life 21 (see :ref:`half-life 21`) to permit opening and passing through doors in the Questionable Ethics chapter without stopping dead by the doors before they could be opened fully.
+For instance, a trick known as the "501 fps slowdown" was implemented in Half-Life 21 (see :ref:`half-life-21`) to permit opening and passing through doors in the Questionable Ethics chapter without stopping dead by the doors before they could be opened fully.
 The slowdown factor at 501 fps is :math:`\eta = 0.501`.
 On pre-Steam versions of Half-Life and its expansions, the default frame rate is 72 fps (and some speedrunners believe it should not be exceeded), which would give a slowdown factor of :math:`\eta = 117/125 = 0.936`.

 Savestates
 ----------